lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

    :Type: string
    :Required: yes

    The layer's directory path.
-A relative path is understood to be relative to the :term:`plugin registry definition` file.
+A relative path is understood to be relative to the |plugin registry definition| file.
 Example: ``/var/www/props/props.ourproject.org/plugins/production`` (absolute), ``production`` (relative).

 --------------------------------------------
 Plugin Registry Catalog Definition Reference
 --------------------------------------------

-A :term:`plugin registry catalog definition` looks like the following:
+A |plugin registry catalog definition| looks like the following:

 .. code-block:: yaml